-To gain an holistic understanding of the testing results, I summarized user ratings into another table.
-Comparing the success rate of each task from all 4 tests(5 participants among whom 2 did a test together), I marked tasks with more ‘fail’ and ‘pass’ rather than ‘yes’ to be the ones to further look into.
+To gain an holistic understanding of the testing results, I summarized all the ratings into another table.
+Comparing the completion rate of each task from all 4 tests(5 participants among whom 2 did a test together), I marked tasks with less than 50% completion rate .

 4. Reflections and Takeaways

 Since I had gone through the process a lot of times, both in cognitive walkthrough and pilot testing by myself, I am very familiar with the two different routes and each task users would do in testings.
 This helped me easily find problematic areas while watching users use the product.
 Also, being specific to each step in a single task enable us to summarize the results quickly and turn them into improvements suggestions.

 Still, there are several things I wish I could do better next time.
 When I chose the dataset and design scenarios, I just chose one that was available and easy to understand.
 However, our data scientist later pointed out that it was not an usual prediction case for both business people and data scientist in business world.
 It’s better to use a more common case to resemble a real situation.
 Also, inform participants about the technical specification earlier is very important to avoid unexpected situations.
-Also, it’s good to invite colleagues to join the testing, but not too many at one time.
+It’s good to invite colleagues to join the testing, but not too many at one time.
 Too many testers with one participant would possibly make the participant feel stressful.
 Then we might not get much useful insights from this testing as we could have.
 Finally, when the testing went for a very long time, it’s less possible to get useful information as participants got fatigue.

 4.2 Some takeaways

 This is the first time I did remote usability testings.
 It’s similar with traditional usability testings but still a bit different, below are things that I would pay more attention when I would do a remote usability testing next time:

 • Cognitive walkthrough is helpful in structuring task flows and identifying possible issues.

 • Depending on your goal, choose reasonable rating criteria.